-- Trained, qualified specialists must have a relevant qualification for this specific function and task. - ▶ Personnel must be authorized by the plant owner/operator. - Be familiar with federal/national regulations. - Before starting work: personnel must read and understand the instructions in the manual and supplementary documentation as well as the certificates (depending on the application). - ▶ Personnel must follow instructions and comply with general policies.
+- Trained, qualified specialists must have a relevant qualification for this specific function and task. - Are authorized by the plant owner/operator. - Are familiar with federal/national regulations. - Before starting work, read and understand the instructions in the manual and supplementary documentation as well as the certificates (depending on the application). - ► Follow instructions and comply with basic conditions.